paulyuk/hello-sk-function-mcp/README.md

 # Hello Semantic Kernel Function MCP

-This project is an Azure Function that uses Semantic Kernel with the Model Context Protocol (MCP) and Azure AI services.
+This project uses Microsoft Fabric AI services with Semantic Kernel code, wrapped with an Azure Function and exposed as a remote MCP server.

 ## Prerequisites